bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: Zero Compromises
         content: >
-          Most low code platforms have logic or scaling limitations.
-Above utilizes an imperative programming approach that delivers the power of languages like C and Java coupled with a distributed data store that scales globally.
+          Most low code platforms have computing limitations or require you to learn something exotic and time-consuming.
+Above utilizes an imperative programming approach that delivers the power of languages like C and Java in an easy, intuitive package.
         actions:
           - label: Learn More
             url: /platform